msuess/vk-mem-vulkanalia/README.md

 With this one function call (`vk_mem::Allocator::create_buffer`):

-- `ash::vk::Buffer` (`VkBuffer`) is created.
+- `vulkanalia::vk::Buffer` (`VkBuffer`) is created.
-- `ash::vk::DeviceMemory` (`VkDeviceMemory`) block is allocated if needed.
+- `vulkanalia::vk::DeviceMemory` (`VkDeviceMemory`) block is allocated if needed.
 - An unused region of the memory block is bound to this buffer.
-- `vk_mem::Allocation` is created that represents memory assigned to this buffer.
+- `vk_mem_vulkanalia::Allocation` is created that represents memory assigned to this buffer.
 It can be queried for parameters like Vulkan memory handle and offset.

 ## MoltenVK